Olical/clojure-giants-shoulders/README.md

 Handles building and publishing JARs to Clojars.

+### `mise typecheck`

+Type checking is provided by [Typed Clojure](https://github.com/typedclojure/typedclojure), my own [typedclojure-lsp](https://github.com/Olical/typedclojure-lsp) is pre-configured in this repository (see `.typedclojure-lsp/start`), you just need to add the LSP server configuration to your text editor.

+## GitHub actions

+- Test: Runs the test suite through Kaocha.
+- Typecheck: Checks any marked namespaces with Typed Clojure.

 ## Unlicenced

 Find the full [unlicense](http://unlicense.org/) in the `UNLICENSE` file, but here’s a snippet.